algolia/autocomplete/packages/website/docs/partials/createAutocomplete-props.md

 The function called to determine whether the dropdown should open.

-By default, it opens when there are suggestions in the state.
+By default, it opens when there are items in the state.

 ### `onSubmit`